-I’d like to report the occurrence of Myxomycetes at the "nursery" located in my woods.
-I will explain about this nursery later.
+I’d like to report the occurrence of slime molds at the "Park" for Myxomycetes located in my woods.
+What is My Myxomycetes Park?

-The other day, I noticed the Myxomycetes occurred on a decomposed damp log at the nursery.
-As a matter of fact, they were still immature fruiting bodies.
+The other day, I noticed the Myxomycetes occurred on a decayed damp log at the "park".
+As a matter of fact, they seemed to be still immature fruiting bodies.
 They looked white, shiny and fresh.
 It reminds me of an ice bar with a stick (perhaps Japanese English?) .

 What does this look like?
 This is not a grain of boiled rice!